What are the costs of living alone in NYC

 For example, getting organic food and eating healthy is maybe very important to you.
 On the other hand, someone else might don’t care about that at all and eats fast food every day.
 In this case, your expenses for food will be much higher.
 This is applicable for all other expenses.

 Your lifestyle is directly proportional to your costs.
-By prioritizing your preferences, you can have quite an enjoyable life in NYC, and stay within your budget at the same time.
+By prioritizing your expenses, you can have quite an enjoyable life in NYC, and stay within your budget at the same time.
+Life in New York City has its pros and cons but overall life in the big apple is amazing.
+Check out this guide to living in NYC to gain a better understanding of what it is like to call NYC home.

 Average living costs in Big Apple